apollographql/apollo-link/SPEC.md

 Every link has access to the next link in the chain with a callback passed to `request`.
 In this example, each operation is routed through the polling link to the http link and returned as an observable to the polling link.
 The operation enters the polling link's `request` method, which would utilize the `next` callback to pass the operation to the http link.
-This snippet shows the general flow of the polling request, omiting the details around how `subscriber` notifies `pollingObservable` and error/completion handling.
+This snippet shows the general flow of the polling request, omitting the details around how `subscriber` notifies `pollingObservable` and error/completion handling.

 ```js
 //Inside PollingLink class